| KeePass & YubiKey

 password.
 When you lose your YubiKey or someone else gets access

-YubiKey in static password mode as a sheet of paper with a password
+A YubiKey in static password mode can be seen as a sheet of paper

 Setup